wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/transactions.md

 - 4xx or 501: the transaction is rejected.
 - 500 or 503: server error without specifying whether a transaction is added to the UTX pool or not.

 In the last case, check the transaction status (see the next step) or broadcast the same transaction (with the same ID) again.
-If you create and sign a new transaction with a different `timestamp` (default value is the current time), such a transaction has a different ID, so it may turn out that both transactions are executed, for example, two identical transfers to the same recipient.
+If you create and sign a new transaction with a different `timestamp` (default value is the current time), such a transaction has a different ID; so it may turn out that both transactions are executed, for example, two identical transfers to the same recipient.

 In case of success, the broadcast operation returns a JSON representation of the transaction with all parameters, including optional ones (in fact, the response body can match the request body).